KuranovaPolina/Sber_School_21_Pool/P02D13-0-develop/README.md

 # P02D13
 Educational project P02D13 from organization «School 21».

-***== Quest received.
+Task:
 Develop an src/game_of_life.c program in C – a visualization of The Game of Life.
 To display the graphics, only use ASCII characters (with output to the terminal).
 You need to implement interactive version of the Game of life.
-Also create the option for adjusting the speed of the "game". ==***
+Also create the option for adjusting the speed of the "game".

 * ***Graphics***